pxue/awesome-startup-communities/README.md

 [Operators guide](https://operators-guild.com/): One of the best community for builders, a safe space for exclusive talent to conjure, question, and create.

+[Founders Cafe](https://founderscafe.io): For early stage solo(ish) founders who want to raise from top funds like YC.

 ## Digital Nomad

 Helpful local communities for the travelling founders.